Don’t Make Me Think

 There isn’t a single way of finding people.
 Trade shows, Twitter, customer forums, a pop-up on your site, or even asking friends and neighbors.

-Typical participants’ incentives for a one-hour test session range from 50to50 to 100 for “average” users, and several hundreds for highly paid professionals.
+Typical participants’ incentives for a one-hour test session range from 100 for “average” users, and several hundreds for highly paid professionals.
 It’s nice to offer a little more than the going rate.

 Where do you test?